albar965/littlenavmap-manual/src/en/USERPOINT.rst

 .. note::

   The ident has to be unique in the ``user_fix.dat``.
-Therefore it is recommended to set an unique ident for each waypoint manually or leave the field empty so *Little Navmap* can generate an ident during export.
+Therefore it is recommended to set a unique ident for each waypoint manually or leave the field empty so *Little Navmap* can generate an ident during export.